isomerpages/moe-whitesandspri/_co-curricular-activities/Sports & Games/Netball.md

 For our junior girls, they learn basic Netball skills and experience the joy of learning through modified games.
 These skills learnt will be applied to actual game play at a later stage.

 For the senior girls, they will either be placed in the school teams or the development team.
-The school teams will train more intensively and participate in the annual East Zone & National Primary Schools Netball Championships while the development team will continue to train weekly and participate in non-competitive Netball carnivals or friendly games.
+The school teams will train more intensively and participate in the annual National School Games(NSG) while the development team will continue to train weekly and participate in non-competitive Netball carnivals or friendly games.

 <img src="/images/netball1.jpg" style="width:49%" align=left>
 <img src="/images/netball2.jpg" style="width:49%" align=right>